vedi/cocos2dx-store/README.md

 git clone --recursive git@github.com:soomla/cocos2dx-store.git
 ```

-> The Android project is an IntelliJ project.
+> The **Android** project is an IntelliJ project.
 Just open the folder cocos2dx-store/cocos2dx-store/proj.android from IntelliJ to use it.

+#### StoreController initialization

+StoreController is intialized through cocos2dx_StoreController class.
+You'll need to initialize StoreController ONLY once from AppDelegate::applicationDidFinishLaunching ([example](https://github.com/refaelos/cocos2dx-store/blob/master/cocos2dx-store/Classes/AppDelegate.cpp)).

+Instructions for iOS
+---

+If you're building your cocos2dx applicaiton for iOS platforms you can open our xCode project and see how to integrate it with ios-store.
+These is what's relevant to you:

+1. You'll have to create your implementation of IStoreAssets that'll represent the assets in your specific game.
+We created an IStoreAsset's implementation for an imaginary game called Muffin Rush and we called it [MuffinRushAssets](https://github.com/refaelos/cocos2dx-store/blob/master/cocos2dx-store/ios/MuffinRushAssets.m).